CMU-313/fall-2021-hw4-connect5/README.md

     http://localhost:5000/predictjson
 ```

+### Output
+The output is a scalar value: `0` or `1`, which corresponds to whether or not a student is predicted to be successful by the end of the year, as measured by their final grade.
+A value of `1` means that a student is predicted to be successful whereas `0` means otherwise.

 ## Model Description

 ### Input Features
 The features we used in training our model are `health`, `absences`, `age`, and `G2`.

 ### Improvement from the Baseline Model
-By taking in G2 as an additional feature, our retrained model achieves an f1 score of 0.9861111111111112 on the test set.
-In comparison, the f1 score of the baseline model on the test set is 0.5185185185185185.
+By taking in G2 as an additional feature, our retrained model achieves an f1 score of `0.986 `on the test set.
+In comparison, the f1 score of the baseline model on the test set is `0.519`.

 Thus, our retrained model has a significantly better out-of-sample accuracy than the baseline model, which indicates better model quality.